 - The main cause of cervical cancer is HPV.
 Other cancers that HPV causes are anal, oropharyngeal (throat and mouth), penile, vaginal and vulvar.
 HPV also causes genital warts.

-- The HPV vaccine can reduce the risk of contracting certain types of HPV-related cancers by up to 99 percent, according to The American College of Obstetricians and Gynecologists.
+- The HPV vaccine can reduce the risk of contracting certain types of HPV-related cancers by up to 99 percent, if all the doses of the vaccine are administered before sexual activity begins, according to The American College of Obstetricians and Gynecologists.

 - Because preteens have a higher immune response to the vaccine, it’s recommended both girls and boys receive the vaccine when they are 11 to 12 years old; it’s most effective before they are sexually active.